MicrosoftDocs/Viva/Viva/glint/setup/copilot-faqs.md

 <br>**Q: What languages does Microsoft 365 Copilot in Viva Glint support for comment summarization?**

-**A:**  As of September 21, 2024 Copilot in Viva Glint comment summarization is available in all 27 languages supported by Microsoft Copilot in Viva.
+**A:** Copilot in Viva Glint comment summarization is available in all 27 languages supported by Microsoft Copilot in Viva.
 The admin still needs to interact with the program in English.
 [Microsoft 365 Copilot currently supports 27 languages](https://support.microsoft.com/office/supported-languages-for-microsoft-copilot-94518d61-644b-4118-9492-617eea4801d8)